Bern zinc tablet

 Since the inscription consists of four proper names, it cannot straightforwardly be considered in the Gaulish language.
 The datives in -o may be either Gaulish or Latin.
 Use of the Greek alphabet, however, seems to suggest that when the tablet was inscribed, Roman influence was not yet overwhelming, and Gaulish probably was still in wide use.
 That the tablet does date to Roman Gaul is suggested by the final Ρ of ΝΑΝΤΑΡΩΡ: it was at first written as a Latin R, the additional stroke having been removed again as a scribal error.
 Mixing of Greek and Latin letters is also attested from a number of Gallo-Roman coins.
+The discovery of the tablet had a significant important on determining the etymology of the city of Bern, suggesting that the modern city continues to use a toponym of Celtic origin (possibly *berna "cleft") that pre-exists any Latin or German names.